anotherwildeboy/trie-storage/README.md

 ### remove(datakey)

-Returns the data stored using a key of `datakey` before removing it from all future searches.
+Returns the data stored using a key of `datakey` before removing it from the trie.

 Example: